luobin23628/TKKeyBoard/README.md

 ## License

-TKKeyboard is available under the Apache v2 license.
+TKKeyboard is available under MIT license.
 See the LICENSE file for more info.